- To whom should I speak, when, and what do I say?

 Remember that the goal of most summer jobs is to secure a permanent offer or (in cases where the employer typically does not extend a permanent offer – for example, most public interest positions) at least to leave with superb references.
 Even if you ultimately decide not to accept an offer from your summer employer, having an offer in hand (or strong references) will enhance your marketability for future employment opportunities.
 Therefore, enthusiastically pursue clerkships but make professional choices to protect your reputation with your current employer.

-- Should I go to every clerkship interview I am offered?
+- Should I do every clerkship interview I am offered?

 - When are clerkship interviews most likely to take place this summer?